-Coconut produces nuts round the year.
-Therefore, adequate supply of water is essential for its unhindered growth.
+Coconut produces nuts around the year.
+Therefore, an adequate supply of water is essential for its unhindered growth.
 Soil moisture plays a vital role in the absorption of nutrients.
 Adverse effects of moisture stress will be like drooping of leaves, abnormal growth, premature nut fall ultimately leads to low yield.
-Importance may be given on the following aspects so as to ward off stress.
+Importance may be given to the following aspects so as to ward off stress.

 Husk burial for moisture conservation

 Mulching is an effective method of conserving soil moisture.
-Mulch the coconut basins with green / dry leaves at the close of northeast monsoon (October-November).
+Mulch the coconut basins with green/dry leaves at the close of the northeast monsoon (October-November).
 Mulching also adds organic matter to the soil and reduces the soil temperature.
-Do not disturb soil in the coconut garden during summer months.
+Do not disturb soil in the coconut garden during the summer months.
 In level lands, during rainy seasons excess water may be conserved in small trenches dug out in the plantation.
 In sloppy areas, land may be terraced and trenches dug across.
-This will facilitate maximum percolation of rainwater and water storage.
+This will facilitate the maximum percolation of rainwater and water storage.
 For moisture conservation, lowermost 3-5 leaves may be cut and removed.
 Provide adequate shade for the transplanted seedlings for 1-2 years.
-To minimize the heat load on the stem, application of lime solution on the trunk up to a height of 2-3 m at the start of the summer season is recommended.
+To minimize the heat load on the stem, the application of the lime solution on the trunk up to a height of 2-3 m at the start of the summer season is recommended.

 Green manure and cover crops

 Sow green manure and cover crop seeds during April-May with the onset of pre-monsoon rains.
-The green manure crops should be ploughed in and incorporated into the soil during August-September.
-This will increase the water holding capacity of the soil.
+The green manure crops should be plowed in and incorporated into the soil during August-September.
+This will increase the water-holding capacity of the soil.
 Calapagonium can be grown either as green manure or cover crop.
 Tephrosia is especially suited for planting around seedling pits for summer shade and as a source of green manure in the rainy season.

 Kerala Agricultural University.